dpalmasan/TRUNAJOD2.0/README.md

 ## Contributing to _TRUNAJOD_

 Bug reports and fixes are always welcome!
-Feel free to file issues, or do a feature requests.
+Feel free to file issues, or ask for a feature request.
 We use `Github` issue tracker for this.
-If you'd like to contribute, feel free to submite a pull requests.
+If you'd like to contribute, feel free to submit a pull request.
 For more questions you can contact me at `dipalma (at) udec (dot) cl`.

 More details can be found in [CONTRIBUTING](https://github.com/dpalmasan/TRUNAJOD2.0/blob/master/CONTRIBUTING.md).